philoushka/iis-log-sanity/readme.md

 # IIS Log Sanity #

-IIS's log format is horrific.
+IIS's log format is horrific to read and find the info and entries you're looking for.

 This web app will: